-Figure 3 presents the evolution of an economy with a high cost of investing c.
-When the economy starts in period t = 0, the measure of investing agents (panel 3a) is small (because of the high cost c) but higher than expected.
-Seeing an unusually high investment rate, agents understand that it is unlikely to come from the bad state and they reduce the probability assigned to it (red curve in panel 3b).
-Agents also understand that the high investment rate could arise from either the good-technology or the false-positive states.
-As a result, agents revise upward their probability assessments of both states (p_t and q_t rise).
-Importantly, however, given that agents start with a low prior on the false-positive state, the observed high level of investment is mostly attributed to the good-technology state, so the rise in p_t dominates their expectation.
-Consequently, agents become more optimistic overall, investment continues to grow, and the rising investment pattern, in turn, leads to further upward revisions in expectations, seemingly confirming the assessment that the economy is in the good state.
-We refer to this first stage of the cycle, characterized by the joint increase of investment rates and beliefs (p_t , q_t), as the "growth stage".
+Figure 3 presents the evolution of an economy in which the prior about θ is such that the measure of initial adopters is low.
+When the economy starts in period t=0, the measure of adopters (panel a) is small but higher than agents expected.
+Seeing a surprisingly high adoption rate, agents understand that it is unlikely to come from the bad state and they reduce the probability assigned to it (red curve in panel b).
+Agents also understand that the high adoption rate could arise from either the good-technology or the false-positive states.
+As a result, they revise upward their probability assessments of both states (p_t and q_t rise).
+Importantly, however, given that agents start with a low prior on the false-positive state, the observed high level of adoption is mostly attributed to the good-technology state, so the rise in p_t dominates their expectation.
+Consequently, agents become more optimistic overall, adoption continues to grow, and the rising adoption pattern, in turn, leads to further upward revisions in expectations, seemingly confirming the assessment that the economy is in the good state.
+We refer to this first stage of the cycle, characterized by the joint increase of adoption rates and beliefs (p_t, q_t) , as the growth stage.